Holy Cross Health is a not-for-profit entity that operates for one purpose: to further our healing ministry. We do this by:

 - Facilities comprising the organization

-One of Holy Cross Hospital's Guiding Behaviors states, “We communicate openly, honestly, respectfully and directly.”
+One of Holy Cross Health's Guiding Behaviors states, “We communicate openly, honestly, respectfully and directly.”
 The law requires full disclosure of our charitable activities, but our making this information easily accessible to you here is done in good faith — we desire continued good relationships with everyone we serve. , which includes some information that will help you interpret what’s on the document.

 Questions?
 Please contact Trinity Health Corporate Communications at 734-343-0796.